Power of Culture Blog

 Visit the Commonwealth Folk Arts & Heritage Digital Archive

 What if you could go back in time and tag along with one of Boston’s Big Dig tunnel workers as he leads a small group underground near South Station, or drop in on a home cook in Lowell as she prepares Polish pierogi?
-What if you could listen in as a master rhythm tap dancer and National Heritage Fellow Jimmy Slyde mentors his apprentice Rocky Mendes or learn how women create ephemeral patterns using rice flour as they practice the daily ritual of South Indian kolam art?
+What if you could listen in as rhythm tap dancer and National Heritage Fellow Jimmy Slyde mentors his apprentice Rocky Mendes or learn how women create ephemeral patterns using rice flour as they practice the daily ritual of South Indian kolam art?
 With the Commonwealth Folk Arts & Heritage Digital Archive, a partnership between the Mass Cultural Council and the Archives Division of the Secretary of the Commonwealth’s Office, you can do all that and more.

 This important and unique collection of Massachusetts field-recorded interviews, images, fieldnotes, and audio transcriptions is now accessible online.
 Created in 1999, the Folk Arts & Heritage Collection is the repository for folklore fieldwork conducted by Mass Cultural Council staff, contracted folklorists and photographers, and interns.
 Recordings in sound, image, and writing document traditional music, dance, crafts, and material culture, as well as traditional arts associated with seasonal celebrations, occupational folklife, and religious practice in the Commonwealth.
 Fieldwork is essential to curating exhibitions and producing festivals, publications, and digital media — all ways of sharing our work with the public.
 Fieldwork helps us recruit grant applicants and evaluate the impact of our grant giving.